mpaul7/mai_prep/interview_preparation/topics/deep_learning/dl_concepts/2_nn_loss_functions.md

-# Neural Network Loss Functions – Data Scientist Interview Guide
+# Neural Network Loss Functions

 Loss functions, also called **cost functions** or **objective functions**, quantify how well the predicted outputs of a neural network match target values.
 Selecting the right loss function for your task is essential for both model performance and correct learning behavior.